jashapiro/jashapiro.github.io/courses/biolB215f14/abalone_correlations.markdown

 [back to Cleaning](abalone_cleaning.html)

 ## Correlations
-First, if you have created a new environment, you will need to reload the abalone data and make sure that you have the `plyr` and  `ggplot2` libraries are loaded.
+First, if you have created a new environment, you will need to reload the abalone data and make sure that you have the `ggplot2` library  loaded.
 I had saved my abalone data frame as `abalone_trimmed.Rdata`, so I will use `load()` to pull that back into my fresh workspace, where it will again be named `abalone`.
 Just to check, it should still have 4157 rows.
 (Even if you are still in the same project as last time, it is a good idea to reload the abalone data from a file that you know has all the right data, just to be safe.
 It is a nice checkpoint that you can always go back to if things get messed up.)

 {% highlight r %}
-library(plyr)
 library(ggplot2)
+{% endhighlight %}

+{% highlight text %}
+## Loading required package: methods
+{% endhighlight %}

+{% highlight r %}
 load("abalone_trimmed.Rdata")
 # check the size
 dim(abalone)